On the subcritical self-catalytic branching Brownian motions: Introduction

 The non-parity-preserving assumption \eqref{asp:A2} is also crucial for our main results.
 To illustrate this, consider the scenario where \(\beta_{\mathrm{o}} = 0\) and \(q_0 = 1\), in which \eqref{asp:A2} fails to hold.
 The SBBM model with these parameters is referred to as the local-time annihilating Brownian motions.
 Using the methods in this article, it can be shown that for any \(t > 0\), the sequence of \(\mathcal{N}\)-valued random elements \((Z_t^{(n)})_{n \in \mathbb{N}}\) is tight.
 However, we do not expect the sub-sequential convergence-in-distribution limit to be unique.
-Instead, we anticipate that, in addition to the initial trace \((\Lambda, \mu)\), one needs to introduce an initial parity field to fully characterize all possible sub-sequential limits.
+Without assumption \eqref{asp:A2}, the parity of the total population is preserved: if the initial configuration has an even number of particles, it remains even; if odd, it remains odd.
+Consequently, subsequences with different initial parities may converge to different limits.
 We refer interested readers to \cite{MR4212931} for a detailed analysis of such questions in the setting of (instant) annihilating Brownian motions, where particles annihilate immediately upon contact.
+The local-time case considered here presents additional technical challenges and may exhibit qualitatively different behavior.

-The technical assumption \eqref{asp:A1} is included primarily for convenience, facilitating the application of the duality result in \cite[Theorem 1]{MR1813840} (see Proposition \ref{prop:D} below).
+The technical assumption \eqref{asp:A1} is included primarily for convenience, facilitating the application of the duality result in \cite{MR1813840}*{Theorem 1} (see Proposition \ref{prop:D} below).
 We believe this requirement can be significantly weakened, particularly for ordinary branching mechanisms.
-Indeed, when the pairwise interaction is given by the coalescing (\(q_1 = 1\)), \cite{MRBMS24} extends the duality result of \cite[Theorem 1]{MR1813840} without imposing any moment conditions on the ordinary branching.
-Remarkably, their approach even accommodates cases where ordinary branching can produce infinitely many offspring with positive probability.
-Exploring the optimal moment conditions on the branching mechanisms necessary for our results to hold is an interesting question, but lies beyond the scope of the current paper.
+Indeed, when the pairwise interaction is given by the pure coalescing (\(q_1 = 1\)), \cite{MRBMS24} extends the duality result of \cite{MR1813840}*{Theorem 1} without imposing any moment conditions on the ordinary branching.
+Remarkably, their approach even accommodates cases where ordinary branching can produce infinitely many offspring with positive probability. \begin{old} Exploring the optimal moment conditions on the branching mechanisms necessary for our results to hold is an interesting question, but lies beyond the scope of the current paper. \end{old} However, extending the novel framework of \cite{MRBMS24} to the more general setting is highly non-trivial.
+The arguments in \cite{MRBMS24} rely heavily on the monotonicity inherent to the pure coalescing mechanism ($q_1=1$).
+For the more general self-catalytic branching ($q_1 \neq 1$), this monotonicity is lost.
+Overcoming this lack of monotonicity to establish the optimal moment conditions for the duality result (Proposition \ref{prop:D}) is an interesting problem, but lies beyond the scope of the current paper.